bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

-I have journal publications on IEEE TMECH/RAL (robotics), TSP/JSTSP (signal), TIT/TWC/JSAC (communication), and TITS/TVT (transportation).
+I have journal publications on IEEE TRO、TIT、TMECH、TSP、TWC、TITS、RAL.

-I have conference publications on ICRA/IROS (robotics) and ICASSP/ICC (communication).
+I have conference publications on ICRA、IROS、ICASSP.

-I have received awards from IEEE ICDCSW/SPCC/ICC/ICCCS/TWC/WCL.
+I have received awards from IEEE ICDCSW、SPCC、ICC、ICCCS、TWC、WCL.

 Look forward to an exciting collaboration with you!